Sidmouth Croquet Club

 Internal Club Competitions

-The club runs 10 season long competitions, 9 One-Day tournaments, including the annual CA Charity tournament and 1 Three-Day event.
-Members compete in Association or Golf or both formats.
-Members' handicaps cover the whole range: Association - 24 to minus 3 and Golf 20 to minus 5.
-The club competitions cater for all.
-The Calendar page contains listings for these as well as other events.
+The club runs several long competitions, One-Day tournaments, including the annual CE Charity tournament and 1 Three-Day event and members compete in Association or Golf or both formats.
+Members' handicaps cover a wide range of handicaps and the club competitions cater for all.
+The Calendar page contains listings of both internal and 'Open' tournaments.

 Regionally

-The club is affiliated to the South West Federation of Croquet Clubs (SWF).
-We enter teams who compete throughout the season, both at home and away, in all of the various leagues:
+The club is affiliated to the South West Federation of Croquet Clubs (SWF) who run season-long leagues in Association, Golf and Short Croquet.
+We enter teams as appropriate.

 The SWF